Princeton-CDH/neuxml/doc/index.rst

-eulxml
+neuxml
 ======

-eulxml is an extensible library for reading and writing XML documents in idiomatic Python.
-It allows developers to `map predictable XML node structures <xmlmap.html#general-usage>`_ to :class:`~eulxml.xmlmap.XmlObject` subclasses, using field definitions to map `XPath <http://www.w3.org/TR/xpath/>`_ expressions directly to Python attributes.
-EULxml also includes an XPath parser in :mod:`eulxml.xpath`.
+neuxml is an extensible library for reading and writing XML documents in idiomatic Python.
+It allows developers to `map predictable XML node structures <xmlmap.html#general-usage>`_ to :class:`~neuxml.xmlmap.XmlObject` subclasses, using field definitions to map `XPath <http://www.w3.org/TR/xpath/>`_ expressions directly to Python attributes. neuxml also includes an XPath parser in :mod:`neuxml.xpath`.

 Contents
 --------